codefresh-io/cap-docs.codefresh.io/_docs/integrations/github-actions.md

 Codefresh Hosted GitOps can be used with any popular Continuous Integration (CI) solution, not just with Codefresh CI.

-You can connect any external solution to Codefresh, such as GitHub Actions for example, to take care of common CI tasks such as building/testing/scanning source code, with Codefresh Hosted GitOps still responsible for the deployment, including image enrichment and reporting.
+You can connect any external CI solution to Codefresh, such as GitHub Actions for example, to take care of common CI tasks such as building/testing/scanning source code, with Codefresh Hosted GitOps still responsible for the deployment, including image enrichment and reporting.
 See [Image enrichment with integrations]({{site.baseurl}}/docs/integrations/image-enrichment-overview/).